tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 I wasn't directly embedded with the team, nor was I a dedicated resource for the team.
 In this role, I simply acted as editor and publisher.
 But I had to turn around the gibberish they wrote at a rapid rate, usually in 1-2 hours.
 As this project was one of many I was juggling, I had to quickly restructure and rewrite the content (sometimes touching every sentence) to make it read like a native speaker had written it rather than engineers in India.
 During this same time, I was working on rewriting our team website and other writing projects.

 I have a tech writing colleague who is a former engineer, and I often wonder if he has the same writing skills to edit this content with the same speed and efficiency that I do.
 Of course, I shouldn't make judgments, but I'm pretty good at both writing and editing.
 After all, look at the output on my blog.
 In just a couple of hours during the evening, I can write a post that is worth reading in the morning.
 Can engineers who lack writing backgrounds do this?
-If tech writers are increasingly playing publishing/editing roles instead of developing content directly (because the content is so highly technical, only specialists can create it), then shouldn't companies prioritize writing abilities over (waning) technical abilities?
+If tech writers are increasingly playing publishing/editing roles instead of developing content directly (because the content is so highly technical, only specialists can create it), then shouldn't companies prioritize writing abilities over technical abilities (to an extent)?

 Further, companies who assume that "everyone can write" fail to distinguish the different levels of writing.
 It's one thing to write coherent sentences in a paragraph or even single topic, but can the *writer* read over 20 pages in a documentation system and ensure consistency across all the topics?
 Can the writer weave together workflows and journeys across these larger systems?
-Can they distill information from a long, complicated process into an intelligible quick reference guide?
+Can the writer distill information from a long, complicated process into an intelligible quick reference guide?
 Writing skills fall along a spectrum, and while most professionals appear somewhere on the spectrum, their skills might not be enough to excel in ways that provide deeper value for documentation.

 Overall, technical writers of all stripes are playing generalist roles in increasing ways, and in these generalist roles, strong writing skills rather than specialized knowledge might be more important.
-Then again, a combination of the two skills tends to be a knockout punch in the job market.
+A combination of the two skills &mdash; writing and technical expertise &mdash; tends to be a knockout punch in the job market.

+{: .tip}
+For an in-depth analysis about the dilemma between being a generalist or specialist, see my essay [Be both a generalist and specialist through your technical acuity](https://idratherbewriting.com/simplifying-complexity/both-a-generalist-and-specialist-through-technical-acuity.html) in my Simplifying Complexity series.

 ## Wide, not deep understanding of programming